evevision/evevision/README_ru.md

 Download the repo by cloning it or getting the ZIP and extracting it to a local directory of your choice.

 #### Generate Packaged Executable
-Run `yarn package` and a packaged executable will be output to `release/EveVision VERSION.exe`.
+Run `yarn package` and a packaged executable will be output to `release/EveVision.exe`.

 All components will be built to ensure the latest code is packaged.
 To quickly repackage the app without running any builds, use `yarn package-skip-build` instead.